 Paul warned, "Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ" (Colossians 2:8); Jesus kept the ten commandments!

 Paul also warns that "For the mystery of lawlessness is already at work" (II Thessalonians 2:7 NKJV--called the "mystery of iniquity" in the KJV).
 Lawlessness is breaking the law (for more about that, check out the article Mystery of Iniquity as well as the free online booklet The Ten Commandments: The Decalogue, Christianity, and the Beast).

 Why would Paul warn about lawlessness if he felt all the law was done away?

 Paul wrote about half of the books of the New Testament.
 Paul taught that all ten of the commandments.
 He kept the Sabbath and the Holy Days.

 Jesus taught and kept them all as well.
 Do you imitate Paul as he imitated Christ?

-Paul also showed that they were all in effect after the crucifixion.
+Paul also showed that they were all in effect after Jesus was executed and resurrected.